Chapter 4

 Therefore, what is interesting to observe is what happens when the crisis arrives, in this case the revolt of the yellow vests and the significant support of the population.
 Where common sense would have dictated that the rhetoric stop, and that we take up a certain number of issues on the merits to explore them in greater depth, we instead see on the one hand a response with new little sentences, such as we have just seen it, that is to say the inability to integrate cultural difference and to renounce basing oneself on beliefs specific to one's own social environment, and on the other hand the opening of a great debate , that is to say a subject so broad that it too can only be dominated by rhetoric.

-How can such biased reasoning, both in substance and in terms of the social support it presupposes, be produced after careful consideration following the crisis?
-Because the belief that supports it regarding investors who make the economy healthy has not been questioned.
-This is a perfect illustration of the effects of cognitive dissonance described in Leon Festinger's book.
-Faced with a challenge by facts, here the belief is not shared by the entire electorate, the individual chooses to reinforce it instead of questioning it.
-Festinger addresses this more specifically in his chapter 6, drawing on the work of Cooper and Jahoda:
+How can such a biased reasoning, both in substance and in the social support it assumes, be produced after careful reflection following a crisis?
+Because the belief supporting it regarding investors who determine the health of the economy has not been questioned.
+We have here a perfect illustration of the effects of cognitive dissonance described in Leon Festinger’s book.
+Faced with a challenge by facts, in this case the belief is not shared by the entire electorate, the individual chooses to reinforce it rather than question it.
+Festinger addresses this more specifically in his chapter 6, relying on the works of Cooper and Jahoda:

-“[…] a person full of prejudices is so imbued with them that his perception of questions having a frame of reference different from his own reshapes them in such a way as to harmonize them with his own convictions.
-Unaware of contravening the truth, it imposes its own frame of reference on the object of propaganda [p.
-20]”
+“[…] a prejudiced person is so permeated with prejudice that her perception of issues with a different frame of reference reshapes them to harmonize with her own convictions.
+Unaware that she is violating the truth, she imposes her own frame of reference on the object of the propaganda [p.
+20]”.

 Let us continue our exploration of the collective decision-making system currently in place.
 In 2017, Mr Macron was elected on the basis of 'I want to change the way of doing politics to stop the rise of extremes linked to discredited elites'.
 In his representation, the discredited elites are the politicians whose main occupation is the conquest of power within the different parties, while his only concern will be to reform the country.